Discounts and allowances: Toddler discount, child discount, kid discount

 A discount, or free service, offered to children younger than a certain age, commonly for admission to entertainments and attractions, restaurants, and hotels.
 There may be a requirement that the child be accompanied by an adult paying full price.
 Small children often travel free on public transport, and older ones may pay a substantially discounted price; proof of age may be required.

 Young person's discount

-Discounts are sometimes offered to young people below a certain age who are neither children nor in education.
+Discounts are sometimes offered to young people below a certain age who are neither children nor in education, for example: